taranek/orche/README.md

 ### `.orche.json`

-Defines the tmux pane layout for your session.
+Defines the pane layout for your session.
 Place it in your project root.
+Works with both tmux and cmux.

 ```json
 {